Byways Cafe: Description

 The diner was located along Glisan Street in northwest Portland's Pearl District.
 Andi Prewitt of Willamette Week described Byways as a "classic diner accented with red vinyl booths and lunch counter stools along with a black-and-white checkered floor".

 The menu included comfort food such as corned beef hash, pancakes, scrambles, and milkshakes.
 Hollyanna McCollom's 2016 guide book, Moon Portland, says "locals have been flocking here for years to sample the omelets, scrambles, and corned beef hash.
 Byways is also famous for its blue corn pancakes, made with ground blue corn and served with honey pecan butter."
-In 2019, Alex Frane from Eater Portland said that Byways had served:

-"A menu that has remained more or less constant: American breakfast and brunch classics like French toast, monte cristos, biscuits and gravy, and all sorts of egg scrambles and omelets, as well as a lunch menu of burgers and sandwiches.
+In 2019, Alex Frane from Eater Portland said that Byways had served "a menu that has remained more or less constant: American breakfast and brunch classics like French toast, monte cristos, biscuits and gravy, and all sorts of egg scrambles and omelets, as well as a lunch menu of burgers and sandwiches.
 The vibe, too, is that of a classic American family-owned diner, with kitschy displays like decorative plates and license plates."

 History

 Owners Collin McFadden and Megan Brinkley opened Byways in 1999.
 The space was previously occupied by Shakers Cafe, operated by Jeani Subotnick and Bruce Bauer, from 1991 to 1998.
 Shakers's decor was described as "kitschy-cool, with collections of salt and pepper shakers all over the place and chrome counter stools that evoked a bygone era".
 The cafe was known for "homemade pies, massive pancakes, killer scones, and cup after cup of strong coffee".
 Cindy's Helvetia Cafe briefly operated in the space after Shakers.

-Guy Fieri visited Byways in 2007, for a "retro-themed" episode on the first season of the Food Network's Diners, Drive-Ins and Dives, during which he "raved about the corned beef hash and Brinkley's house-made desserts".
+Guy Fieri visited Byways in 2007, for a "retro-themed" episode on the first season of the Food Network's Diners, Drive-Ins and Dives.
+During the episode, Fieri "raved about the corned beef hash and Brinkley's house-made desserts".